 - 1. Participate in fidelity reviews using the IPS Fidelity Scale conducted by the MCO or designee at least annually (every twelve (12) months) or more frequently as prescribed by the MCO; and - 2.
-Maintain a minimum score of 100 and above on the IPS Fidelity Scale in order to maintain the ability to accept new clients.
+Maintain a minimum score of 100 and above on the IPS Fidelity Scale or the team will implement a MCO approved corrective action plan and achieve a minimum score of 100 on the IPS Fidelity Scale within six (6) months in order to maintain the ability to accept new clients.